tgoodsell-tempus/teleport/rfd/0xxx-partial-cache-healthiness.md

 At the beginning of every `NewWatcher(_ context.Context, w types.Watch)` a few invariants must be established:
 1. `w.Kinds` must not be empty.
-2. `w.PreviouslyRejectedKinds` must be empty unless `w.AllowRejectedKinds` is true.
+2. `w.KindsRejectedInFlight` must be empty unless `w.AllowRejectedKinds` is true.
-3. A kind+subkind cannot be on both `w.Kinds` and `w.PreviouslyRejectedKinds` at the same time.
+3. A kind+subkind cannot be on both `w.Kinds` and `w.KindsRejectedInFlight` at the same time.

 These can be implemented in a `CheckAndSetDefaults()` method on `types.Watch`.

-If, during validation, an implementation of `NewWatcher()` determines that a requested resource kind cannot be watched, moves it from `w.Kinds` to `w.PreviouslyRejectedKinds` and one of the above rules stops being satisfied, an error must be returned.
+If, during validation, an implementation of `NewWatcher()` determines that a requested resource kind cannot be watched, moves it from `w.Kinds` to `w.KindsRejectedInFlight` and one of the above rules stops being satisfied, an error must be returned.
 To avoid breaking error handling in old clients, it should be the exact error value that led to the rejection and would've been immediately returned by the current version of code.